MatthBusby/Kubernetes_Cloudguard/README.md

 Ensure that you give this app registration "Contributor" permission.

 ### Setup Github Environment

+Start by enabling workflows in the "Actions" tab. <br>

 Examing the [build.yml](.github/workflows/build.yml) file.
 You must create secrets for each one of the variables.